Venkat-Rajgopal/venkat-rajgopal.github.io/about/index.md

 comments: false
 ---

-I graduated in "Applied Mathematics" where in master thesis *"Deep learning based classification of liquids using ultrasound sensor system data"* talks about applying Deep Learning to classify liquids.
-I later continued with Brain pattern recognition @ [Sonovum](https://www.sonovum.de/).
+I graduated in "Applied Mathematics" where in my master thesis *"Deep learning based classification of liquids using ultrasound sensor system data"* i worked on applying Deep Learning to classify liquids.
+I continued my work with Ultrasound Signals and Brain pattern recognition @ [Sonovum - Leipzig](https://www.sonovum.de/).

-I am now a Consulting Data Scientist focussing on end to end solutions based out of Hamburg, Germany.
+I am now a Consulting Data Scientist focusing on end to end Data Science solutions based out of Hamburg, Germany.
 I grew up in Mumbai, India where i had completed my undergrad in Statistics.

 Discovering new places on the bike and bouldering has been a nice get away.